AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_amp.md

 **Description:**

 This function measures the output RF power, DC drain power, and DC gate power based on the specified input RF power and test frequency.
+Calls the de-embedding function to get corrected input and output RF power

 ```{admonition} Input Parameters
 :class: tip